-- 1. Select Finisher Sensor Test from FINISHER TESTS in the Diagnostics mode. - If you Select Media 1 from the menu the following is displayed and the sensors polled:
+- 1. Select Finisher Sensor Test from the Finisher Tests menu. - If you Select Media 1 from the menu the following is displayed and the sensors polled:

 '''

 Media Path 1

 testing.....

 '''

 Once the sensors are polled, the following is displayed and the sensors are ready to test: